 After using it for awhile, I've come to realize that the Bellini is a pretty amazing all-in-one cooking machine.
 I've made multiple dishes in it, from a simple black bean dip and a chile pepper salsa to steamed asparagus, beef stew, and butternut squash bisque.

 The Bellini can handle most of the functions of a blender, from mixing and blending to crushing ice and pureeing.
 It also preforms most basic food processor tasks like chopping and mincing, as well as kneading and mixing.
 With the heat settings you can easily cook soups, sweat vegetables, make rice and grains, make custards, and cook pureed vegetables.
 Filling the Bellini base with water, either plain or seasoned, and using the steam basket allows you to steam vegetables or fish.
 It can also be used to knead bread and make doughs.

 The Bellini is sold in several places, including Best Buy, Bed Bath and Beyond, and Kohls, as well as online through Cedarlane Culinary or Amazon.com.
-You can find all locations it is sold from their website.
 There will also be Black Friday deals coming up for it, so keep a look out for those.

 Despite having so many functions, the Bellini is pretty easy to use, and it comes with a nice recipe book to help you get started.
 The specific process will depend on what function you are using, but in general you add the food then choose the chopping / mixing speed and the cooking temperature, then set the time for how long you want it to run.
 Once you press the On/Off button it will carry out your instructions.